enlivenedcooperative/enlivenedcoop-website/_courses/2023_04-yucatan_spring.md

 If you select an amount at the higher end of the scale, you will make possible future offerings and support the good work of the speakers, facilitators, and organizers who are generously contributing their gifts to this event.

+Basic fee: 1500 USD in camping.
+We provide the tent and mattress.
+Sleeping bags not included.
+Please note that you will be sharing the sleeping space with another person.
-Basic fee: 2100 USD in double room, 2400 USD in private room Regular fee: 2500 USD in double room, 2800 USD in private room Plus fee: 3000 USD
+Regular fee: 1750 USD in double room, 2100 USD in private room Plus fee: 2500 USD

 Partial grants available upon request after applying